Political gadfly is 1st to officially sign up for NH primary

 CONCORD, N.H.
-(AP) — Back in 2016, a political gadfly named Mark Stewart Greenstein jumped into the Connecticut River to attract attention to his entry in the Democratic presidential primary in New Hampshire.
+(AP) — It was a few years back when political gadfly named Mark Stewart Greenstein jumped into the Connecticut River to attract attention to his entry in New Hampshire’s 2016 Democratic presidential primary.

-The West Hartford, Connecticut, man who got 29 votes that year, according to state records, is at it once more.
+The West Hartford, Connecticut, man who got 29 votes, according to state records, is at it once more.
 He’s the first candidate to sign up for the Feb.
-11 primary — the second contest on the 2020 election calendar.
+11 primary, the second contest on the 2020 election calendar.

 Greenstein handed over a stack of 20 $50 bills in the secretary state’s office Wednesday, moments after the filing period officially opened.
 He says his goal is generate momentum for a new party called EPIC, which stands for Every Politically Independent Citizen.